Make-Your-Own-Wedding Cupcakes (or: Are you Nuts?)

 ** As I said in the post, I used cornstarch as a stabilizer because I was concerned about the heat in which the cupcakes would be displayed.
 The cornstarch did a great job of preventing meltage.

-1. chockylit replied:
+1. chockylit Says:

 What an ambitious under taking!
 The display looks amazing, by the way.
-I am happy my blog provided some inspiration :)
+I am happy my blog provided some inspiration 🙂

-2. Skye replied:
+2. Skye Says:

 We had an incredible time at your wedding.
 Everything, especially the homemade treats, was delectable.
 When you have kids they’ll be the envy of the rest of their camper peers on mail day.

-3. Mary replied:
+3. Mary Says:

 It’s wonderful that you could do this for your wedding!

-4. Jamie replied:
+4. Jamie Says:

 I think it’s awesome that you made your own wedding cupcakes.
 My mother basically nipped the idea in the bud for my own wedding (which is happening in June!).

-5. A replied:
+5. A Says:

 We just celebrated our one year anniversary and all that wedding planning is still fresh in my mind!
 While I didn’t quite have the guts (or, well, baking skills) to make my own cake, we too had cupcakes!
 My way of “owning” part of the planning process (besides well, doing most of it myself) was having Edible Arrangements for our centerpieces and encouraging the guests to consume large amounts of wonderfully fresh fruit.
 Mazel tov on the newly weddedness and have fun!

-6. Kristin at The Kitchen Sink replied:
+6. Kristin at The Kitchen Sink Says:

 A: Happy Anniversary!
 Your edible arrangements sound fun!

-7. RUTH ANN GORDON replied:
+7. RUTH ANN GORDON Says:

 MY GRAND-DAUGHTER WANTS CUPCAKES INSTEAD OF A CAKE AND SHE LED ME TO YOUR SITE.
 WHERE DO I GET THE LINERS AT?